zhangz/CSharp-in-Depth/Generic.md

 ##Limitations of generics in C#
 1. Lack of generic variance (covariance and contravariance).
 Generics are invariant.

-	With covariance, you were trying to convert from SomeType<Circle> to SomeType<IShape>.
-Contravariance is anout converting the other way - from SomeType<IShape> to SomeType<Circle>.
+	With covariance, you were trying to convert from 'SomeType<Circle>' to 'SomeType<IShape>'.
+Contravariance is about converting the other way - from 'SomeType<IShape>' to 'SomeType<Circle>'.
 Covariance is safe when SomeType only describes operations that returns the type parameter, and contravariance is safe when SomeType only describes operations that accept the type parameter.
 2.